 1 of 3 people found this review helpful.

-Cons: SAFETY - I thought there we're some safety issues as there are several opportunities to accidentally hit pedestians/park users.
-Holes seven, eight, and nine are probably the worst as the fairways are actually walking paths.
+Cons: I thought there were some real safety issues.
+There are several opportunities to accidentally hit pedestrians/park users.
+Holes eight, nine, and ten are probably the worst as the fairways are walking paths.
 To top it off, the baskets are placed near blind curves.
-Holes two and five also play near paths but at least you can see people coming.
+Other holes also play near paths but at least you can see people coming.
 You need to be cognizant of the non-playing pedestrians as they do have the right away.
 Some "watch for flying discs" signs would go a long way out here for some peace of mind.

 Join Disc Golf Course Review